dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-2.1.md

 ## Updated SPA templates

-The Single Page Application templates for Angular, React, and React with Redux are updated to use the standard project structures and build systems for each framework.
+The Single Page Application templates for Angular and React are updated to use the standard project structures and build systems for each framework.

-The Angular template is based on the Angular CLI, and the React templates are based on create-react-app.
+The Angular template is based on the Angular CLI, and the React template is based on create-react-app.

 For more information, see:

 * <xref:spa/angular>
 * <xref:spa/react>
-* <xref:spa/react-with-redux>

 ## Razor Pages search for Razor assets